jes/ngindock/README.md

 ### container_port (required)

-The port number on your container that you want traffic to come into.
+The port number on your container that you want traffic to come to.

 Example: